Who Should Care about STAD and Who Must Care

 to settle HIPAA violations after 57 unencrypted hard drives containing protected health information (PHI) were stolen.
 E-waste can contain PHI.
 Controls need to be in place to manage access and provide high assurance PHI data is securely destroyed when heath care industry technology is retired.

-Regardless of your industry’s categorization, companies in every industry must care about the emerging regulatory compliance paradigm shift away from industry regulation and towards data regulation.
+Regardless of your industry’s categorization, companies in every industry must care about the regulatory compliance paradigm shift away from industry regulation and towards data regulation.

 General Data Protection Regulation (GDPR